Louisiana State University: Reputation and rankings

-The LSU College of Science is the top producer of African American Ph.D. graduates and women graduates in chemistry in the United States.

 Libraries

 LSU's main library collection, numbering almost three million volumes, is housed in the Library on the main quadrangle of the university.
-It is both a general use library and a U.S. Regional Depository Library, housing publications from the federal government, United Nations, and United States Patent and Trademark Office.
-The LSU Libraries belong to the Association of Research Libraries, which includes the top 113 academic libraries in the U.S. and Canada; the Association of Southeastern Research Libraries (ASERL); LYRASIS, which is a merger of the Southeastern Library Network SOLINET with PALINET; and the Louisiana Academic Library Information Network Consortium (LALINC).
-LSU was among the founding members of the Louisiana Online University Information System (LOUIS) network which provides access to most academic library catalogs in the state.
-The LSU Libraries' subject strengths include Louisiana materials, sugar culture and technology, Southern history, agriculture, petroleum engineering, plant pathology, natural history, and various aspects of aquaculture including crawfish, wetlands research, and marine biology.
+It is both a general use library and a U.S. Regional Federal Depository Library, housing publications from the federal government, United Nations, and United States Patent and Trademark Office.
+The LSU Libraries belong to the Association of Research Libraries, which includes the top 127 academic libraries in the U.S. and Canada; the Association of Southeastern Research Libraries (ASERL); Lyrasis; and the Louisiana Academic Library Information Network Consortium (LALINC).
+LSU was among the founding members of LOUIS: The Louisiana Library Network, which provides access to most academic library catalogs in the state.

-LSU Libraries' U.S. Regional Depository Library and the U.S. Patent Depository Library collections are housed in Middleton Library.
-The Library has been a depository for federal government publications since 1907 and has a substantial number of U.S. documents issued before and after that time.
-The Library became a Regional Depository Library in 1964.
-The Library was designated as an official depository for U.S. Patents in 1981.
-The patent collection includes all patents issued from 1871 to the present.